rikgig/cp4ba-hello-world/hello-world-swagger/README.md

 ﻿# Hello-World Swagger API and POSTMAN

-This file **hello-world-openapi-1.0.0.json** is for the openapi available in the nodejs REST API server import the file on http:
+This file **hello-world-openapi-1.0.0.json** is for the openapi available in the nodejs REST API server import the file on https://editor.swagger.io/

 Replace the host by your endpoint cluster URL
 ```